fejbl2/lectures/How Chrome v142 broke single sign on/README.md

 [Github issue](https://github.com/AzureAD/microsoft-authentication-library-for-js/issues/8100).
 [Pull request](https://github.com/AzureAD/microsoft-authentication-library-for-js/pull/8132).

-Funnily enough, the upstream _thought_ they fixed it.
-And the fix was very simple.
+The fix was very simple.
 That is, if you know all the details.

 ```ts
 authFrame.setAttribute("allow", "local-network-access *");